This text was taken from an email sent out on December 13, 2013:

 - A-2 Doesn’t Seem So Agricultural

 The new A-2 (Agricultural) definition blurs the lines between agricultural, residential and commercial uses—and explicitly supports the conversion of productive agricultural lands to residential development.
+Over 100,000 acres of agriculturally zoned land (yellow) would be opened up to increased commercial and residential use.
+View a larger version of this map, along with a more detailed list of concerns about the proposal on PEC’s website.

 - New “Town Suburban” Designation